Combining podcast-based learning with exercise

 By David Griffin

-Due to the popularity of podcasts and the known benefits of physical exercise, two US-based academics have written an article promoting their combination for university teaching.
-In their study, Biber and Heidorn (2021) incorporated podcast-based lectures with walking or similar cardiovascular gym exercises.
-This was done in the undergraduate curriculum at the University of West Georgia’s Department of Sport Management, Wellness, and Physical Education.
+Against this backdrop, two US-based academics explored whether these benefits could work together in university teaching.
+In their study, Biber and Heidorn (2021) combined podcast-based lectures with walking or similar cardiovascular gym exercises in the undergraduate curriculum at the University of West Georgia's Department of Sport Management, Wellness, and Physical Education.

-For classes during several consecutive semesters, students were asked to scan a QR code on their smartphone, which directed them to a 15-20 minute podcast.
+Across several consecutive semesters, students were asked to scan a QR code on their smartphone, which directed them to a 15-20 minute podcast.
 They then undertook their chosen cardiovascular exercise for the duration of the podcast before returning to the classroom to discuss its content.
+For educators, the format is notable because it is relatively light-touch: it uses familiar devices, a short activity window, and a structured discussion to reinforce learning.

 Students were subsequently asked to provide anonymous feedback on the 'podcast-based walking program'.

-• All students expressed their enjoyment of the podcast-based walking lectures and their desire for this lecture format to be continued.
+• All students said they enjoyed the podcast-based walking lectures and wanted the format to continue.

-• Students perceived their ability to learn, retain information and maintain focus improved through this form of teaching over the traditional lecture format.
+• Students felt this approach improved their ability to learn, retain information, and maintain focus compared with traditional lectures.

-• Students felt they were less likely to be distracted by technology while walking than while sedentary in the lecture theatre.
+• Students reported they were less likely to be distracted by technology while walking than while sitting in the lecture theatre.

-• The authors reported continued requests from students for the podcast-based walking lectures to replace or be added to their traditional lectures.
+• The authors reported continued requests from students for podcast-based walking lectures to replace, or be added to, their traditional lectures.

 The authors acknowledge that this study is only a starting point and that randomised control trials are required to compare outcomes from this format with those of traditional lectures.
-However, based on the perceptions of the students alone, this format demonstrates great promise.
-Aside from the perceived educational benefits, it encourages physical activity in students who may otherwise avoid exercise.
-By allowing a range of different types of exercise, it enables students with a broad range of physical capabilities to participate.
-A sense of community is also encouraged through the post-podcast classroom discussion.
+Even so, the student responses suggest a teaching format worth piloting.
+Alongside the perceived educational benefits, it encourages physical activity in students who may otherwise avoid exercise.
+By allowing a range of different types of exercise, it can also support participation from students with a broad range of physical capabilities.
+The post-podcast classroom discussion adds a further benefit by creating space for reflection and a sense of community.

 The authors stress that this form of blended learning could be further modified by individual educators.
-For example, students could be asked to walk, listen and discuss the content in pairs before returning to the classroom.
-Educators have a responsibility to support their students’ pursuit of academic success.
-However, perhaps equally important is their role in supporting their students’ wellbeing.
-Both may be supported by this form of blended learning presented by Biber and Heidorn (2021), helping educators mould their students into well-rounded, capable professionals.
+For example, students could be asked to walk, listen, and discuss the content in pairs before returning to the classroom.
+For educators, the broader lesson is that academic success and student wellbeing do not have to be treated as separate goals.
+Both may be supported by this approach presented by Biber and Heidorn (2021), particularly when teachers gather feedback early and refine the format around what students say works best.

 References: